 - Create a best bet for the Fall Fashion page to promote it when someone searches for cardigans or jeans.
 You do not have to create best bets for the Swedish and Danish versions — Optimizely Search & Navigation automatically displays the translated versions.
 If a best bet's content is not translated, Optimizely Search & Navigation displays the master language version as a fallback language.

 - Add jeans as a one-way synonym for trousers in English.
-If a site visitor searches for trousers, the Fall Fashion page appears at the top of search results.
+If a site visitor searches for trousers, the Fall Fashion page displays at the top of search results.

 Because it is a one-way synonym, a search for jeans does not return pages containing trousers.